SDeepak2001/AI_Agents/UNIT_1/LLMs.md

 Previously, we learned that each Agent needs an **AI Model at its core**, and that **LLMs (Large Language Models)** are the most common type of AI models for this purpose.

-Now, let’s dive into understanding what LLMs are and how they power AI Agents.
+Now, let’s get a deep understanding what LLMs are and how they power AI Agents.

 ---